dark-side/sports-hub/products/sport_news_portal/web_application_features/manage_news_partners/user_stories/partners_news_admin_editability/README.md

 ## Description

     As an admin user
-    I should not see the news from configured partners on the articles list page
+    I should not see the news from the configured partners on the articles list page

 ## Acceptance criteria